We often get questions asking how the CENMAC referral process works. The following will help to explain the process.

-Using the SETT framework we identify the priorities and aspirations of the child/student in collaboration with their family.
+Using the SETT framework we identify the priorities and aspirations of the child or young person in collaboration with their family.

-We seek input from the multidisciplinary team to gain a holistic view of the child/student’s life which enables us to consider how external factors can impact upon educational outcomes.
+We seek input from the multidisciplinary team to gain a holistic view of the child or young person’s life which enables us to consider how external factors can impact upon educational outcomes.

-We jointly identify and enable the child/student to use their individual strengths and abilities to fully realise their potential.
+We jointly identify and enable the child or young person to use their individual strengths and abilities to fully realise their potential.

 As we appreciate the key role of the support network around the child or young person in the successful long-term implementation of Assistive Technology, our service relies upon commitment from the education provision to work in partnership.

-The child or young person will join the adults and the equipment will be trialled.
+The child or young person will join the adults and the equipment will be trialed.
 We can sometimes leave the equipment on the day and further training will be arranged if needed.

 Download ‘A Guide to when CENMAC comes to visit‘.